-- A Durable Power of Attorney (POA) for health care allows members to name member advocates to act on their behalf. - A Living Will allows members to state their wishes in writing but does not name a member advocates. - A Declaration for Mental Health Treatment gives instructions regarding a member's future mental health treatment if the member becomes unable to make personal decisions.
-The instructions state whether the member agrees or refuses to have the treatments described in the declaration, with or without conditions and limitations.
+- A Durable Power of Attorney (POA) for health care allows members to name member advocates to act on their behalf. - A Living Will allows members to state their wishes in writing but does not name a member advocates. - A Declaration for Mental Health Treatment gives instructions regarding a member's future mental health treatment if members become unable to make personal decisions.
+The instructions state whether members agree or refuse to have the treatment described in the declaration, with or without conditions and limitations.